 Starting preparations in mid-Year 5 will allow your child to take a balanced approach to revision, minimise pressure, and ensure they feel confident on exam day.

-We recommend that independent school exam prep is structured as follows:
+We recommend that exam prep is structured as follows:

 Children should spend 2–2.5 hours on Atom Nucleus each week, broken into smaller chunks